-The first phase of the project focused on improving and repairing existing bike lanes and installing temporary and semi-permanent traffic separation devices.
-The next phase will enhance connectivity by introducing new bike routes, adding road signage, and creating bike parking areas, further promoting a bike-friendly environment throughout the city.
+The first phase of the project focuses on improving and repairing existing bike lanes and installing temporary and semi-permanent traffic separation devices.
+The next phase enhances connectivity by introducing new bike routes, adding road signage, and creating bike parking areas, further promoting a bike-friendly environment throughout the city.

 Bike Lane Renders: